-Beginning with the 2025 tax year, the bill establishes three tax deductions for disaster savings account holders for (1) qualifying contributions, (2) accrued interest, and (3) withdrawals.
+Beginning with the 2027 tax year, the bill establishes three tax deductions for first-time homebuyer account holders for (1) qualifying contributions, (2) accrued interest, and (3) withdrawals.
 The deductions apply only to the extent the income is included in the taxpayer's federal AGI.